 After my excellent Lufthansa flight from Toronto, I had a few hours in Munich before continuing to Frankfurt and beyond.
-I planned spend the layover in the Lufthansa First Class Lounge Munich, which I could access as a passenger arriving on Lufthansa in First Class with an onward flight.
+I planned spend the layover in the Lufthansa First Class Lounge Munich, which I could use as a passenger arriving on Lufthansa in First Class with an onward flight.

-Lufthansa First Class Lounge Munich Entry – Photo from Flickr
+Lufthansa First Class Lounge Munich Entry

 Lufthansa First Class Lounge Munich

 After a short night of sleep, and it being the wee hours at home, I was a little groggy.
-I took a seat, and was welcomed by a lounge attendant.
+I took a seat, and received a warm greeting by a lounge attendant.
 My attempts to respond to her in German were brief, mostly since my skills in that language are extremely limited even if my brain wasn’t fogged with jetlag.
 She happily addressed me in English and I ordered some juice.
 I got online to catch up with the world while I was flying.
 The flight from Toronto had wifi available, but since this was a leisure trip, and I didn’t have any pressing need to be online, I opted to just enjoy the service unplugged.

 Design wise, these rooms are identical to the First Class Lounges in Frankfurt, white marble walls, and black/grey floors.
 There is a bench and some hooks for hanging clothes, etc.